Sweats/Damned-Workshop/README.md

 - Manually copy the downloaded images from where you saved them to to the GUI directory where you backed up your game.
 If you get a prompt that asks you to override one or more png files, hit yes.

+- Do the same step as above for your actual Damned directory under the Steam directory.

 - Relaunch the game.
 You should see all the stages now.

 This is the best method because if you decide to try out the public test patch, the Damned Workshop will not delete these DamnedStages_.png files when you decide to downgrade back to the retail game.